2,5-Dimethoxy-4-methylamphetamine: Pharmacology

+Pharmacodynamics

+Actions

-DOM is a selective 5-HT2A, 5-HT2B, and 5-HT2C receptor partial agonist.
+DOM acts as a selective serotonin 5-HT2A, 5-HT2B, and 5-HT2C receptor full agonist.
 Its psychedelic effects are mediated by its agonistic properties at the 5-HT2A receptor.
-Due to its selectivity, DOM is often used in scientific research when studying the 5-HT2 receptor subfamily.
-DOM is a chiral molecule, and R-(−)-DOM is the more active enantiomer, functioning as a potent agonist of the serotonin 5-HT family of receptors; mainly of the 5-HT2 subtype.
+Due to its selectivity, DOM is often used in scientific research in studies of the 5-HT2 receptor subfamily.
+DOM is a chiral molecule, and R-(−)-DOM is the more active enantiomer, functioning as a potent agonist of these receptors.

+The drug is inactive as a human trace amine-associated receptor 1 (TAAR1) agonist but is an agonist of the rhesus monkey TAAR1.
+DOM is inactive as a monoamine reuptake inhibitor and releasing agent.
+It is a very weak monoamine oxidase inhibitor (MAOI), specifically of monoamine oxidase A (MAO-A), whereas it was inactive at monoamine oxidase B (MAO-B).